 WORD COUNT: 750-1,500

-DEADLINE: Always due on the 25th of each month.
+DEADLINE: Always due by the 25th of each month

 3 OPTIONAL PROMPTS TO GET YOU STARTED: